-Benefit adjustment: Pensions are adjusted according to changes in the average salary, depending on the financial resources of the system.
+Benefit adjustment: Benefits are adjusted according to changes in the cost of living, depending on the financial resources of the system.

 Survivor Benefits

 Survivor pension: 50% of the deceased's pension is paid to a widow(er).
 If there is more than one widow, the pension is split equally among them.